Parkinson’s Disease – MPTP Mouse Model of Parkinson’s Disease

 Target dopaminergic cell loss in the inducible MPTP Mouse Model of Parkinson’s Disease

-Home » Neurology Research Models and Services » Parkinson’s Disease Mouse Models » MPTP Mouse Model of Parkinson’s Disease
+Home » Neurology CRO Services » Parkinson’s Disease Mouse Models » MPTP Mouse Model of Parkinson’s Disease

 Parkinson’s disease (PD) is a neurodegenerative disorder that affects the motor systems in early stages, leading to symptoms such as trembling, slowing of movement, and muscle stiffness.
 The distinct disease mechanism can be modelled in different mouse models of PD.
 Degeneration of dopaminergic cells in the substantia nigra (SN) is the primary cause of the motor symptoms in PD.
 Administration of the MPTP, a pro-drug for the neurotoxin MPP+, selectively induces dopaminergic cell toxicity in the SN, representing one of the most widely used mouse PD models.